June-Skeeter/GEOS270_Syllabus/docs/Course Policy.md

 Plagiarism and cheating will be taken very seriously.
 The first incident of plagiarism/copying/cheating will result in a zero for the assignment.
 Further incidents will be reported to the President’s Advisory Committee on Student Discipline in addition to a zero.
 A more detailed description of academic integrity, including the University’s policies and procedures, may be found [here](https://learningcommons.ubc.ca/academic-integrity/Links)

 Though you may work together with your classmates on the assignments and help each other, ALL STUDENTS MUST SUBMIT THEIR OWN ORIGINAL WORK.
 This means that your maps must be your own, and your answers must be in your own words.
 Failure to submit your own work can result in failing the assignment or worse, so please be careful.
 See the Academic Integrity section of the Syllabus for more information.

+# Strategies for Success

+* Be proactive
+  * Timely communication is important!
+  * Don't wait until the last minute to set up ArcGIS Pro, do it now to save yourself a headache down the road.
+  * Drop by office hours
+  * Attend Lectures
+  * Ask Questions!